 It’s troubling to think on what we’ll miss when we’re gone, and what we may never know about what has already passed.
 How much of history is lost to us?
 How many wonderful and terrible things will we never live to see?
-Both of these questions were in mind as I pored through the stories in this collection.
+Both of these questions were in mind as I pored through the stories in Sweet Potato.

 A Unique Publishing House